ChaosData/caldum/README.md

 Caldum and VulcanLoader currently attempt to maintain support for the same versions of Java supported by Byte Buddy (currently Java 6 through 9+).
-Due to this, the codebases of Caldum and VulcanLoader themselves are built as Java 6; however, Caldum-compatible agents may target newer versions of Java supported by the JVM being instrumented.
+Due to this, the codebases of Caldum and VulcanLoader themselves are built as Java 6 (using OpenJDK 11); however, Caldum-compatible agents may target newer versions of Java supported by the JVM being instrumented.

 # Annotations (`trust.nccgroup.caldum.annotation.*`)